Cron Syntax

 Cron Expression Syntax

 A cron expression consists of 5 fields separated by spaces.
-Each field represents a unit of time and determines when the job should run.
+Each field represents a unit of time and determines when the task should run.

 ┌───────────── minute (0-59)